dwinters42/liquidhandler/Readme.txt

 3 Using the GUI
 ~~~~~~~~~~~~~~~~

-Just start the "LiquidatorController" script.
+Just start the "Liquidator" script.

 4 Description of the Robot serial protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~